 To advance your career after obtaining your online master's degree you can earn an online PhD degree.
 Earning a doctorate in finance is the highest level of education you can get in the finance industry.
 Doctor in Philosophy (PhD) in finance or Doctor of Business Administration (DBA) programs emphasize research and independent study.

 In addition, these programs give students an in-depth understanding of financial mathematics, professional management, investments, human resources, and statistics in financial markets, products, and corporate finance.
 Both degree levels open the doors to advanced employment opportunities with more lucrative earnings.
+Another option for you to consider is obtaining post graduate finance certifications to advance your knowledge and career.
 Some job opportunities include:

 - College professors